joaoventura/pylibui/README.md

     $ git clone https://github.com/andlabs/libui/
     $ cd libui
+    $ mkdir build
+    $ cd build
+    $ cmake ..
     $ make

-The libui shared library will be inside libui/out.
+The libui shared library will be inside libui/build/out.
 Copy the contents of out/ to pylibui/libui/sharedlibs.
 Now, you can use pylibui:

     $ python3